 - Creating additional ADA parking spaces and route to building entrance

-During the rehabilitation, tenants are temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
-All residents will return once phased work is complete, and no one will be permanently displaced as a result of the project.
+During the rehabilitation, tenants were temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
+All residents returned once phased work was completed, and no one was permanently displaced as a result of the project.

-Rehabilitation began in early 2019.
+Rehabilitation began in early 2019 and concluded in 2021.
 To view progress, please see Meadowhawk Imagery's photos.
-This project not only extends the life of the building, but also preserves the long-term affordability of the federal rent subsidies for future, aging Oregonians.
+This project not only extended the life of the building, but also preserved the long-term affordability of the federal rent subsidies for future, aging Oregonians.

 Media Coverage of Ya-Po-Ah Terrace Rehabilitation Project

 - December 30, 2019, The Register-Guard, "Message from a High Place"